 “It doesn’t feel like God is helping me,” I used to say.
 “I feel like I have to be the one to fix this.”

 Honestly, there was some truth in my thinking.
-As I discuss throughout my new book Real Recovery: What Eating Disorder Recovery Actually Looks Like, God won’t wave a magic wand in the air to make your eating disorder disappear.
-That’s a completely unrealistic expectation.
+As I discuss throughout my new book Real Recovery: What Eating Disorder Recovery Actually Looks Like, God didn’t wave a magic wand in the air to make my eating disorder disappear.
+That’s not how He works and is thus an unrealistic expectation to have.

 However, to believe that God is absent from our healing or—worse—to believe that He is carelessly causing our harm is to completely disregard basic biblical truths.